SacredFisher/SacredFisher.github.io/_posts/ai-ml/2025-05-29-Dissecting-Attention.md

 ### Statistical Evidence
 The statistical analysis provides robust confirmation of these patterns.
 For Experiment 2 (individual components), the results were particularly clear:

-Performance remains unaffected: No significant differences in test accuracy across any sharing condition (F=0.262, p=0.9016), confirming that attention parameter sharing doesn't impair the model's ability to learn sentiment classification.
+Performance remains unaffected: No significant differences in test accuracy across any sharing condition (ANOVA: F=0.262, p=0.9016), confirming that attention parameter sharing doesn't impair the model's ability to learn sentiment classification.
 K sharing drives attention distribution changes: Key sharing produced the strongest and most statistically robust effects.
 For entropy, K sharing showed a massive effect size of 2.031 with perfect statistical power (t=-5.374, p<0.0001).
 Similarly, for sparsity, K sharing had an effect size of 2.014 with perfect power (t=5.330, p<0.0001).
 These are exceptionally large effects in attention research, indicating that keys play a fundamental role in determining attention breadth.

-V sharing shows weaker but significant effects: Value sharing produced smaller but still significant effects on both entropy (t=2.268, p=0.0315) and sparsity (t=-2.162, p=0.0395), though with moderate effect sizes (0.857 and 0.817 respectively) and insufficient statistical power, suggesting these effects need additional validation.
+V sharing shows weaker but significant effects: Value sharing produced smaller but still significant effects on both entropy (p=0.0315) and sparsity (p=0.0395), though with moderate effect sizes (0.857 and 0.817 respectively) and insufficient statistical power, suggesting these effects need additional validation.

 Q sharing shows minimal individual impact: Query sharing alone had no significant effects on entropy, sparsity, or head specialization, with small effect sizes and insufficient power across all metrics.
-KQV sharing uniquely affects head specialization: Only the full KQV sharing condition significantly reduced head specialization (t=-7.494, p<0.0001) with a very large effect size of 2.833.
+KQV sharing uniquely affects head specialization: Only the full KQV sharing condition significantly reduced head specialization (p<0.0001) with a very large effect size of 2.833.
 Individual components (K, Q, V) showed no significant effects on head diversity, confirming that the head similarity effect emerges only when multiple components are shared simultaneously.

 ## Visual Evidence: Attention Heatmaps